 ISLA’s aims include:

-- Working with regulators to provide a safe and efficient framework for securities lending.
+- Working with regulators to provide a safe and efficient framework for securities lending

-- Highlighting new market developments.
+- Highlighting new market developments

-- Ensuring sound industry practices.
+- Ensuring sound industry practices

-- Enhancing the public profile of the securities lending industry.
+- Enhancing the public profile of the securities lending industry

-- Fostering good communication and co-operation with other trade associations.
+- Fostering good communication and co-operation with other trade associations

-- Promoting the use of the Global Master Securities Lending Agreement (GMSLA) as the market standard legal agreement.
+- Promoting the use of the Global Master Securities Lending Agreement (GMSLA) as the market standard legal agreement

-ISLA appointed Andrew Dyson as its Chief Executive in 2016 and has an elected Board of fifteen industry professionals representing firms from all parts of the industry, the current Chairman is Andy Krangel of Citibank.
+In 2016, ISLA appointed Andrew Dyson as its Chief Executive and has an elected Board of fifteen industry professionals representing firms from all parts of the industry globally.
+(To view board details, please visit the ‘ISLA Board’ page).